Melrose Place season 3: Storylines

 Jane and Sydney are blamed for Michael's hit-and-run accident, which leaves him with amnesia.
 Although he regains his memory (and realizes that Kimberly is his attempted murderer), they reconcile and marry in Las Vegas.

 Jo is embroiled in a custody battle with the Carters (Reed's parents), who want to take their (yet unborn) grandchild away from the woman who "murdered" their son.
 Although Kimberly seems to help Jo by faking the baby's death so Jo can escape with her son, she steals the baby because she cannot have children of her own.
 When Jo reports Kimberly and Michael to Wilshire Hospital chief of staff Peter Burns (Jack Wagner), Michael returns the child.
 Kimberly tells the Carters that Jo's baby is alive, and they hire a nanny to steal the baby.
 After Jo is shot in the back while tracking them down, she decides to surrender her son for adoption.

 Matt briefly reunites with Jeffrey, who tells him that he was discharged from the Navy when he tested HIV-positive.
 Matt is uncomfortable with Jeffrey's lust for life, and they break up.
 He becomes involved with married, closeted plastic surgeon Paul Graham (David Beecroft), who murders his wife in the season finale and frames Matt.

 Unable to exonerate herself for Michael's attempted murder, Sydney became an outcast from this point onward for the rest of the series.
 After her imprisonment, Jane had her committed to a mental hospital before employing her in a work-release program.
 Sydney is sexually harassed and abused by Chris Marchette, Jane's sociopathic Australian business associate.
 After embezzling most of the funds from Jane's business, Chris fled the country after losing the stolen money gambling in Las Vegas (with Sydney his hostage).

 Sydney returns to waitressing at Shooters and grows closer to Jake.
 However, their relationship disintegrates when Jake learns that Sydney slept with Chris to protect him from an attack by an associate.
 When Sydney advertises for a roommate to help pay the rent, Rikki (Traci Lords) moves in.
-A conniving sociopath, Rikki convinces the Melrose residents that Sydney is destroying their possessions and encourages her to join a cult led by Martin Abbott (Remy Zada).
+A conniving sociopath, Rikki convinces the Melrose residents that Sydney is destroying their possessions and encourages her to join a cult led by Martin Abbott (Ramy Zada).
 When Sydney tries to leave the cult, she is kidnapped and Jane and Jake free her.
 Jealous of their romance, Sydney reverts to her devious self and breaks them up and avenges herself on Michael and Kimberly by extortion (using the money to control Jane's design business).
 Although Jane fights back, her business goes into foreclosure and she joins MacKenzie Hart Designs—where she becomes involved with co-owner Richard Hart (Patrick Muldoon).